ckoceanaut/pnas2021_MonkeyNutrientChoices/README.md

 https://github.com/ckoceanaut/pnas2021_MonkeyNutrientChoices

 ## Further information
-In case of any questions or requests for further detials of the data, please feel free to contact the authors.
-Fei-Yang Huang (ckoceanaut@gmail.com) and Fabian Grabenhorst (fabian.grabenhorst@gmail.com)
+In case of any questions or requests for further detials of the data, please feel free to contact the authors, Fei-Yang Huang (ckoceanaut@gmail.com) and Fabian Grabenhorst (fabian.grabenhorst@gmail.com)